kubeflow/manifests/proposals/20200913-rootlessKubeflow.md

 This does not cover Application level CVEs, only cluster level security.

 ### Does this break any existing functionality?
 So far not.
-Only PSS restricted may block the incredibly dangerous and unprofessional Docker in Docker.
+Only PSS restricted may block the security-wise dangerous Docker in Docker.
 This is a rarely used feature from the KFP SDK.
 With PSS baseline you can still build OCI images with Podman for example.
 We should replace Docker with the cli compatible podman in the KFP SDK https://kubeflow-pipelines.readthedocs.io/en/1.8.22/source/kfp.containers.html?highlight=kfp.containers.build_image_from_working_dir#kfp.containers.build_image_from_working_dir.